Team-BHP > Road Safety

 If talking about AMT v/s manual phenomenon here, is it like if on a manual transmission, the driver will be a bit more alert, usually with one hand on the gear lever and being ready for any quick down shifts and aborting the overtake during such scenarios.
 In AMT, probably a more relaxed behavior is practiced owing to lower reflexes to get out of situations like this?
 Just a thought.

-balenoed_ is offline (1) Thanks
+balenoed_ is online now (1) Thanks

 Old 14th January 2019, 10:36 #27680